aldelaro5/Bug-Fables-Internal-Docs/docs/SetText/Life Cycle.md

 ### Dialogue post-processing

-This phase of the loop only occurs in [Dialogue mode](Dialogue%20mode.md) mode.
+This phase of the loop only occurs in [Dialogue mode](Dialogue%20mode.md).
 It mainly includes special handling logic which mostly takes effect after specific commands as well as interact with with the [tailtarget](Notable%20states.md#tailtarget):

 * Sets the tailtarget to no longer be talking
 * As long as we are in a [Prompt](Individual%20commands/Prompt.md), [NumberPrompt](Individual%20commands/NumberPrompt.md), [LetterPrompt](Individual%20commands/LetterPrompt.md) or [ItemList](../ItemList/ItemList.md) yield a frame (this waits it goes inactive)